sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

 ```
 Here we defining and creating the `swap_chain`.
 The `usage` field describes how the `swap_chain`'s underlying textures will be used. `OUTPUT_ATTACHMENT` specifies that the textures will be used to write to the screen (we'll talk about more `TextureUsage`s later).

 The `format` defines how the `swap_chain`s textures will be stored on the gpu.
 Usually you want to specify the format of the display you're using.
-As of writing, I was unable to find a way to query what format the display has through `wgpu`, so `wgpu::TextureFormat::Bgra8UnormSrgb` will do for now.
+As of writing, I was unable to find a way to query what format the display has through `wgpu`, though [there are plans on including such a method](https://github.com/gfx-rs/wgpu-rs/issues/123#issuecomment-555803321), so `wgpu::TextureFormat::Bgra8UnormSrgb` will do for now.
+We use `wgpu::TextureFormat::Bgra8UnormSrgb` because that's the format that's [guaranteed to be natively supported by the swapchains of all the APIs/platforms](https://github.com/gfx-rs/wgpu-rs/issues/123#issuecomment-555800583) which are currently supported.

 `width` and `height`, are self explanatory.